 True perception of wealth >> The infinite and

-enjoy it with our creator who loves us and gave His life for us in order that
+enjoy eternal life with our Creator who loves us and gave His life for us in order that

 works.
-It will take all eternity before we finally come to the full
+It will take eternity to finally come to the full

-realization of God’s love for us.
-It will take that long just for God to
+realization of God’s love for us, just for God to fully

 (254b) Trinity